sezanzeb/input-remapper/HELP.md

 But this is a rather complicated approach.
 The mapping of 10 -> 50 would have to be stored somewhere as well.
 It would make the mess of configuration files already needed for xkb even worse.
+This idea was not considered for long, so no "third" branch exists.

 **Fourth idea**: Based on the first idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
 Issues existed